 euro fell to a four-month low against the yen before paring much

-U.S. Treasuries prices rose as Iraq and Ukraine developments
+U.S. Treasuries prices rose as Iraq and Ukraine increased

-increased demand for safe-haven bonds, though solid U.S.
+demand for safe-haven bonds, though solid U.S. economic data

 (Reporting by Herbert Lash; Additional reporting by Marc Jones